TRaSH-Guides/Guides/docs/Bazarr/Tips/Bazarr-suggested-scoring.md

     - it use the embedded subtitles track as reference, if not present.
     - it needs to extract the audio track and analyze it to define start of sentence markers.

+[^1]:
-### Why not set the Synchronization Score to max
+    Why not set the Synchronization Score to max?

-??? faq "Why not set the Synchronization Score to max"
     It's kinda useless to start with why would you want to try to sync perfectly matching subs in the first place ?

     I personally noticed that when setting it to high 98-100 I would actually get subs that are like 1 second to slow/fast.

+--8<-- "includes/support.md"